valstat/valstat-rfc/README.md

-# Valstat is a Call/Response Protocol
+# Valstat is a Response Protocol

  *"...
 If you look at the source of your program, you'll notice routines that you call, but which you didn't implement..." -- Peter Van Der Linden*
 <!--